adixks/library-api/README.md

 java -jar target/library-api.jar
 ```

-## Usage
-To use the API, refer to the documentation available at: API Documentation.

 ## Tests
 The project includes unit tests using JUnit 5, Mockito 5, and Faker for services and mappers.
 Additionally, an integration test is available.